ballooner/turtle-shell/design-notes.md

 } command_t;

 - Redirection Operator Implementation
+    * For commands with operators we will need to change either stdouts output location (can be done with freopen()) or change stdin to point to the specified file, dup2() can be used here.
     * When parsing command, if we encounter '>' we need to create a new file, as '>' replaces file contents instead of appending, and put the file into the output member of the command struct. fopen with mode of "w" works here.
-    * Same rule applies above if we encounter ">>" but we need to append toa file instead. fopen with mode of "a" works here.
+    * Same rule applies above if we encounter ">>" but we need to append to a file instead. fopen with mode of "a" works here.
+    * When encountering '<', before we execute the command, we need to change stdin to the file specified.

 Redirection operator functionality: